-By mid-2018, this traffic has increased to reach 1.9 Tbit/s, or 13% of the traffic to end customers of major ISPs.
-This rate - higher than the one of H2-2017 (9%) - varies greatly from one ISP to another: for some operators this traffic does not even constitute 1% of the traffic to the end users, whereas for others, they constitute more than a quarter of the incoming traffic injected into their networks.
+By the end of 2017, traffic coming from on-net CDNs had increased to around 1.2 Tbit/s.
+At the end of 2018, this traffic had tripled to 3.8 Tbit/s, or 21% of those four ISPs' total traffic to final customers.
+This percentage - which increased considerably from 9% at the end of 2017 - varies considerably from one ISP to the next: for some operators this traffic represents not even 1% of their traffic to final customers, while for others it accounts for more than a third of the incoming traffic being injected into their networks.

-In addition, the ratio of inbound/outbound traffic varies between 1:5 and 1:14 depending on the operator.
-In other words, data stored in the cache servers are viewed between 5 and 14 times on average.
+In addition, the ratio of inbound/outbound traffic varies between 1:5 and 1:20 depending on the operator.
+In other words, data made available through on-net CDN are viewed between five and twenty times, on average.